sal55/langs/Compilertest2.md

 in a program containin just the one function.

+**Notes:**

 * Rust doesn't link on my machine so couldn't be run

 * In the case of my MS, which is unfinished, 15.7 is actual time of unaccelerated code.
 Projections taken from the previous product suggest: 10 seconds when optimised via gcc-03; and 4.1 seconds when accelerated (not using JIT; it still executes bytecode).)

-**Note** Don't read into much into the figures of one, small, tight benchmark, which some optimisers and especially tracing-JITs can optimise agressively.
+* Don't read into much into the figures of one, small, tight benchmark, which some optimisers and especially tracing-JITs can optimise agressively.

 ### My Compilers